libxsmm/libxsmm/scripts/README.md

 * `tool_normalize.sh`: Detects simple code patters banned from LIBXSMM's source code.
 * `tool_perflog.sh`: Extracts performance information produced by certain examples (driver code), e.g., [LIBXSMM-DNN tests](https://github.com/libxsmm/libxsmm-dnn/tree/main/tests).
 * `tool_pexec.sh`: Reads standard input and attempts to execute every line (command) on a per CPU-core basis, which can help to parallelize tests on a per-process basis.
-* `tool_report.py`: Core developer team can collect a performance history of a certain CI-collection (Buildkite pipeline).
+* `tool_report.py`: Core developer team can collect a performance history of specified CI-collection (Buildkite pipeline).
 * `tool_scan.sh`: Core developer team can scan the repository based on a list of keywords.
 * `tool_test.sh`:
 * `tool_version.sh`: Determines LIBXSMM's version from the history of the checked-out repository (Git).
 With respect to LIBXSMM's patch version, the information is not fully accurate given a non-linear history.

 #### Parallel Execution

-The script `tool_pexec.sh` allows to execute commands read from standard input (see `-h` or `--help`).
+The script `tool_pexec.sh` can execute commands read from standard input (see `-h` or `--help`).
 The execution may be concurrent on a per-command basis.
 The level of parallelism is determined automatically but can be adjusted (oversubscription, nested parallelism).
 By default, a separate logfile is written for every executed command which can be disabled (`-o /dev/null`).
 File I/O can become a bottleneck on distributed filesystems (e.g., NFS), or generally hinders nested parallelism (`-o /dev/null -k`).

 Every line of standard input denotes a separate command: